jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ImplementBTagSF/README.md

 # Implementing B-Tagging Efficiency Scale Factors
 This file gives a short overview of the steps necessary to implement b-tagging efficiency scale factors.

-The code assumes CSVM, but this can be changed.
+The code assumes CSVv2M, but this can be changed.

+The code implements JECs.
+You need to change lines 131-133 of ImplementBtaggingSF.cc in the plugins directory to use the JECs you want.

 The .csv files containing the scale factors can be found at: https://twiki.cern.ch/twiki/bin/view/CMS/BtagRecommendation76X#Boosted_event_topologies or in the 8TeV_SF or 13TeV_SF directory.